Romanian Artillery Brigade fires HIMARS alongside NATO Allies

 |Downloads:

-This work, Romanian Artillery Brigade fires HIMARS alongside NATO Allies, by PFC Aiden O'Marra, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Romanian Artillery Brigade fires HIMARS alongside NATO Allies, by SFC Jonathan Hornby, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT